Online Registration for First Holy Communion & First Reconciliation has been postponed due to technical difficulties.

 No, only students who are baptized in the Catholic faith can receive the sacrament of First Communion.

 Baptized children from these ecclesial communities normally received First Communion along with Baptism and Confirmation in their own church.
 They may be prepared and presented for a solemn reception of the Holy Eucharist.
+Speak to your pastor about your particular situation, especially if the child has a Roman Catholic parent or, if the parents would like to be received into the Catholic Church.

 6. Why must I take part in a parish-based program when I am attending a Catholic School?